GodotSteam/GodotSteam/README.md

 Quick How-To
 ----------
 For complete instructions on how to build the GDNative version of GodotSteam, [please refer to our documentation's 'How-To GDNative' section.](https://godotsteam.com/howto_gdnative/)  It will have the most up-to-date information.

+Alternatively, you can just [download the pre-compiled versions in our Releases section](https://github.com/Gramps/GodotSteam/releases) or [from the Godot Asset Library](https://godotengine.org/asset-library/asset/1045) and skip compiling it yourself!

 Usage
 ----------